Conference Staff Board

 Assistant Directors are the backbone of our program and are vital to the continued success of MUN at UCI.
 ADs work alongside our Directors in developing and refining topics, and on the day of the conference will chair alongside their Director(s), helping to take notes, score speeches, and moderate debate.
 ADs will be expected to attend meetings during the winter quarter to learn about MUN at UCI procedure and will be writing an Update Paper to their Director’s Topic Synopsis, which will be posted on the MUN at UCI website for delegates to use for their research.

 Crisis Staff is a section of our team delegated to our Specials committees.
-The flexible, in-time, and ever-changing aspects of our Specials Committees require knowledgable and quick thinking Crisis Staffers to create new points in Crisis Arcs, respond to the actions of members of each committee, and carry out transitions between resolutions and incoming crises.
+The flexible, in-time, and ever-changing aspects of our Specials Committees require knowledgeable and quick-thinking Crisis Staffers to create new points in Crisis Arcs, respond to the actions of members of each committee, and carry out transitions between resolutions and incoming crises.
 The Crisis Staffers are meant for those who hope to use their knowledge to advance committees and create an engaging experience for Specials Committees at UCIMUN.

 Our Administrative Team is integral in ensuring that the conference runs smoothly.
 Responsible for the organizational aspect of our conference, the Administrative Team works behind the scenes during the conference and assists with troubleshooting, providing supplies to committees, printing committee awards and aiding the chairs whenever necessary.
 The administrative team is perfect for those who are interested in helping out MUN at UCI but cannot fully invest the time into becoming an AD, or those who are simply curious about Model UN and want to see how it is run.